blog

 Why Technique Matters More Than Speed or Volume

 Technique is one of the most controllable variables in lip filler treatments.
-Poor technique increases risk regardless of product quality or injector experience.
+Poor technique increases risk regardless of product quality or experience.

 All images used under license from Canva. © APT Medical Aesthetics, 2026.
 All rights reserved.